The information surrounding the Coronavirus (COVID-19) pandemic is quickly evolving, this Fact Sheet will be updated as necessary.

 – keeping a distance of at least 2 metres (approximately 2 arms lengths or the length of a hockey stick) from others, as much as possible

-How to practice social distancing?
+How to practice physical distancing?

 In order to actively practice social distancing, everyone is encouraged to: 2